MarawanHassaan/movie-recommender/readme.md

 ```console
 docker ps
 ```
+You should see the following docker containers running:
+* postgres
+* spring-boot
+* prometheus
+* grafana

 ### API specification
 This project utilizes Swagger (OpenAPI) to document and provide an interactive interface for exploring the application's API.